mui/material-ui/docs/pages/blog/mui-x-v7-beta.md

 The first is the `SimpleTreeView`, which retains the classic and familiar JSX approach and is still the one behind the original `<TreeView />` tag.

-The second is the `RichTreeView` , a new variant designed to streamline the development process, and with which we aim to support several common use cases out-of-the-box.
+The second is the `RichTreeView`, a new variant designed to streamline the development process, and with which we aim to support several common use cases out-of-the-box.

-Similar to the DataGrid, it requires only a dataset and possibly a few properties to render; it does all the heavy lifting for you, handling most of the complexities internally.
+Similar to the Data Grid, it requires only a dataset and possibly a few properties to render; it does all the heavy lifting for you, handling most of the complexities internally.

 ```jsx
 const myDataSet = [